-Now that you know who to add, you need to make sure you have all the important information for each person on your list.
-Your client relationship management (CRM) system is your detailed record of all your client relationships.
-To get the most out of it, fill it with any pieces of information you can use to guide future client interactions.
-Not sure where to start?
-The best way to learn about clients and prospects is by using the FORD method, which stands for "family," "occupation," "recreation," and "dreams."
-You can read the full blog post about how to implement this strategy at remindermedia.com/ford.
+Now that you know who to add, you need to make sure you have all the information necessary for each person on your list.
+Your CRM or contact database is your detailed record of all your client relationships.
+To get the most out of it, fill it with information you can use to guide future client interactions.